 Established by an Andrew Vowler as a farm during the the reign of Queen Elizabeth I, Parnacott evolved over successive generations to become a country gentleman's estate.
 (That of my great-great grandfather, John Vowler J.P.)

 It is likely, given its quite prominent position on the upper reaches of a low hill and plentiful supply of well water and wood, that Parnacott was the site of a dwelling that predates the cottage we now retreat to when letting the 'big' house, but, clearly, much research remains to be undertaken.
 'Place Names of Devon' of 1931 records 'Parnyngcot' in 1306.
 'Pyarnyngacote' in 1315 and 'Pernycote' by 1330.
 The researchers believe that 'Pearn' was probably the root; 'cott' was and is a standard suffix originally designating a humble habitation and also as 'cote' latterly associated with a larger one, usually a farm.
 'Pearn' is a long established surname and is of Old French pre 10th century origins.
 It derives from the male given name "Pierre", the ultimate origin of which is the Greek "Petros", meaning "The rock".
 This name was extremely popular throughout Christian Europe in the Middle Ages, largely due to St. Peter, regarded as the founding father of the Christian Church in view of Christ's pronouncement, "Thou art Peter and upon this rock I will build my Church".
 The Latinized form Petrus, without a surname, appears in The Domesday Book of 1087.
 It is not impossible that Parnacott was originally Pearn's cott - cottage habitation.
 Peter's Cottage.
 (I like this because Peter is a Vowler Christian name, and is actually one of mine!)

 I often wonder whether the Romans were here; it is widely accepted they were in Stratton, just across the border, and I understand they were nearby in Okehampton.
-(Time Team and such like please get in touch!)
+(Time Team/Digging for Britain and such like please get in touch!)